 \subsection{Effect of Load Scheduling}

-Next, we specify the control effects of DADC on the cooperative load scheduling problem.
-After training, we test the policies with best evaluation performance during training.
-The test results shown in Table \ref{table:performance} demonstrate that the average cost of DADC is reduced by 11\% than that of IAC.
-Especially, the adjustment cost is reduced by more than 50\%.
+We next examine the control effects of DADC on the cooperative load scheduling task.
+After training, we test the policies that achieved the best evaluation performance during the training phase.
+The test results, shown in Table \ref{table:performance}, indicate that DADC reduces the average cost by 11\% compared to IAC.
+Notably, the adjustment cost is reduced by more than 50\%.

-To present the control effects for ACs, we plot the indoor temperature curves associated with one AC during one day in Fig. \ref{fig:temp}.
-We can observe that both two framework can control the indoor temperature within the constraint.
-However, the indoor temperature with DADC is closer to the upper temperature constraint when outdoor temperature is high, which can save energy and reduce cost compared with IAC.
-Moreover, we can see that the indoor temperature curve with DADC is relatively smooth, indicating fewer adjustments to the AC compared with IAC.
+To present the control effects for ACs, we plot the indoor temperature curves for a single AC over one day in Fig.~\ref{fig:temp}.
+Both frameworks control the indoor temperature within the specified constraints.
+However, with DADC, the indoor temperature remains closer to the upper temperature constraint when outdoor temperatures are high, resulting in energy savings and cost reduction compared to IAC.
+Additionally, the indoor temperature curve with DADC is relatively smooth, indicating fewer adjustments to the AC than with IAC.

-To demonstrate the overall load scheduling, the power of base load, the power of DGs, the total charging/discharging power of EVs and the total working power of ACs are presented in Fig. \ref{fig:load}.
-We can see that with DADC, the adjustments for the output power of DGs is relatively flat and the peak power of DGs is smaller than that with IAC.
-In this sense, DADC is abl to learn the decentralized policies such that agents can cooperatively schedule load and reduce the global cost.
-While, IAC fails to learn such policies due to the fully independent actor-critic structure.
+To demonstrate the overall load scheduling, Fig.~\ref{fig:load} displays the base load power, DGs power, total charging/discharging power of EVs, and total working power of ACs.
+Compared to IAC, the cooperative load scheduling achieved by DADC reveals two salient characteristics.
+First, the output power adjustments for DGs are relatively stable, resulting to lower adjustment costs for DGs.
+Second, the peak power of DGs is lower than that with IAC.
+This indicates that DADC enables HEMSs to learn decentralized policies that allow households to cooperatively schedule load and reduce the global cost.
+In contrast, IAC fails to learn such cooperative policies due to its fully independent actor-critic structure.